C-PACER LOANS

 State Role

 The state will validate the Master Bond Resolution and Supplemental Bond.
-This could take 3-4 weeks.

 Mortgage Lender Role

-The mortgage lender’s consent is required before a property owner may use C-PACER financing
+The mortgage lender’s consent is required before a property owner may use C-PACER financing.

 Wo Benefits?